 At Hudgell Solicitors, as experts in handling cases of medical negligence, we see far too many cases involving bed and pressure sores.
 They are a serious, painful condition which can develop into more serious infections, such as blood poisoning or gangrene.

-But this case also serves as a reminder to relatives to be aware and alert, and ensure they raise any concerns with nursing staff immediately.
+These cases serve as a reminder to relatives to be aware and alert, and ensure they raise any concerns with nursing staff immediately.

 If you feel those concerns are not being listened to, and still feel your loved one is not receiving the care they should, then seek further advice and support immediately.